swimlane/angular-data-table/README.md

 You've got 5 different options to include this in your build depending on your setup.

-- `./release/data-table.js` - A standalone file that was compiled with Babel and EXCLUDES Babel runtime.
+- `./release/data-table.js` - A standalone file that was compiled with Babel and INCLUDES Babel runtime.
-- `./release/data-table.min.js` - A standalone minimized file that was compiled with Babel and EXCLUDES Babel runtime.
+- `./release/data-table.min.js` - A standalone file that was compiled with Babel, INCLUDES Babel runtime and is MINIFIED.
-- `./release/data-table.runtime.js` - A standalone file that was compiled with Babel and INCLUDES Babel runtime.
-- `./release/data-table.runtime.min.js` - A standalone minimized file that was compiled with Babel and INCLUDES Babel runtime.
+- `./release/data-table.es6.js` - ES6 Version.

 There is also the CSS too:

 - `./release/data-table.css` - The base CSS, pretty much required
 - `./release/material.css` - Material theme

-If none of the above makes any sense just include `./release/data-table.runtime.min.js` and include the css files referenced above.
+If none of the above makes any sense just include `./release/data-table.min.js` and include the css files referenced above.

 #### Usage